GPUOpen-Tools/gpu_performance_api/README.md

 ## Major Features
 * Provides a standard API for accessing GPU Performance counters for both graphics and compute workloads across multiple GPU APIs.
 * Supports Vulkan™, DirectX™ 12, DirectX 11, and OpenGL™.
-* Supports all current Radeon graphics cards and APUs based on Graphics IP version 10 and newer.
+* Supports all current AMD Radeon graphics cards and APUs based on Graphics IP version 10 and newer.
 * Supports both Windows and Linux.
 * Provides derived "public" counters based on raw hardware counters.
 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-### Version 4.0
+### Version 4.1
-* Added support for Radeon RX 9070 Series GPUs.
+* Added support for AMD Radeon RX 9060 XT.
-* Added support for additional RDNA 3 based APUs.
+* Added support for AMD Radeon AI PRO R9700.
-* Counter interrogation entrypoints now accept a GpaSessionId instead of a GpaContextId.
-* GPUPerfAPI now includes additional entrypoints and enums to support querying streaming counters and SQTT data.
-These are only intended to support the AmdRadeonPlugin in Microsoft PIX on Windows.
-No support will be offered on how to use these entrypoints.
-* GPUPerfAPI is now only being distributed as 64-bit binaries.
-32-bit builds are no longer supported.
+* AMD Radeon RX 9070 Series GPUs are now supported with AMD Radeon Software for Linux 25.10 or newer.
+* New entrypoints added: GpaGetDeviceMaxWaveSlots, GpaSqttSpmBegin, GpaSqttSpmEnd.
+Binary backwards compatibility is maintained.
+  * See known issues in the README.md regarding GpaGetDeviceMaxWaveSlots
+* GPA Vulkan interface now allows client to provide vkGetInstanceProcAddr/vkGetDeviceProcAddr function pointer to support usage in a Vulkan layer.
-* Removed support for OpenCL.
+* Fixed PAStalledOnRasterizerCycles counter for AMD RDNA4 GPUs.
-* Removed support for GCN-based hardware (ie: GFX8 and GFX9).
-* Example applications have been removed from the repository.
-* The directory structure in the released zip/tgz packages have been changed slightly.
-* Fixed GitHub Issue #84 - Public Counter Compiler fails awkwardly if public counter definition file contains an uppercase character.
+* Fixed GitHub Issue #80 - CMake build will use FetchContent to grab dependencies.
+* Fixed CMake deprecation warnings.
+* Fixed MSVC linker warnings.
+* Use CPack instead of custom python scripts to package binaries.
+* Updated GoogleTest to v1.16
+* Updated C# projects to .NET 8

 ### Transitioning from GPA 3.x to 4.0
 #### Summary